Dutch postcard by Hemo. Photo: Eagle Lion.

 In 1967, Sally Ann Howes began the 14 months film shoot of Chitty Chitty Bang Bang (Ken Hughes, 1968).
 In the children's fantasy musical she starred opposite Dick van Dyke as Truly Scrumptious, the lovely and charming daughter of a confectionery magnate.
 The film became a fondly remembered hit.

 Chitty Chitty Bang Bang did not, however, restart her film career.
 In addition, musicals were now failing at the box office and that avenue was closed to her.
-As a result, she returned almost exclusively to the musical stage, appearing in only a few more films/TV productions.
+As a result, she returned almost exclusively to the musical stage, appearing in only a few more films and TV productions.

-Recent projects include her narrations of Cubby Broccoli, The Man Behind Bond (2000) for the DVD release of Diamonds Are Forever, The Making of Chitty Chitty Bang Bang The Musical (2002), and her appearance in the documentary After They Were Famous - Chitty Chitty Bang Bang (2004).
+Later projects included her narrations of Cubby Broccoli, The Man Behind Bond (2000) for the DVD release of Diamonds Are Forever, The Making of Chitty Chitty Bang Bang The Musical (2002), and her appearance in the documentary After They Were Famous - Chitty Chitty Bang Bang (2004).

-Sally Ann Howes is now semi-retired, although she still hosts events or performs two or three times per year.
+Sally Ann Howes was semi-retired, although she still hosted events or performs two or three times per year.
 She was married four times.
 Her first marriage was to H. Maxwell Coker.
 Howes adopted second husband Richard Adler's two sons, Andrew and Broadway Lyricist Christopher, after the death of his first wife (1964).
 They divorced in 1966.
 Then she was shortly married to Andrew Morgan Maree.
-Since the early 1970s, she has been married to Douglas Rae.
-She is a naturalized US citizen and resides in New York.
+Since the early 1970s, she was married to Douglas Rae.
+She was a naturalized US citizen and resided in New York.

 Trailer Chitty Chitty Bang Bang (1968).
-Source: Video Detective (YouTube).
+Source: Movieclips Classic Trailers (YouTube).

 Trailer Death Ship (Alvin Rakoff, 1980).
-Howes had a supporting part in this Canadian-British horror film about a Nazi torture ship which has sailed the seas for years, luring unsuspecting sailors aboard and killing them off one by one.
-Source: Nucleusfilms (youTube).
+Howes had a supporting part in this Canadian-British horror film about a Nazi torture ship that has sailed the seas for years, luring unsuspecting sailors aboard and killing them off one by one.
+Source: Drippledblood1 (youTube).

 Sources: Jenny Arata (IMDb), Hal Erickson (AllMovie), Wikipedia, and IMDb.